Internal Communication in International Companies: Succeeding

 Gamification is sometimes misunderstood.
 It is reduced to badges or rankings.
 In reality, its main interest lies elsewhere.
 It creates light, recurring, and emotional participation, even among distant teams.

 This is particularly useful in international companies because games, challenges, quizzes, and friendly competitions produce a common language faster than corporate discourse.
-They allow employees from different countries to interact around a shared experience without requiring the same level of language proficiency or hierarchical proximity.
+They allow employees from different countries to interact around a shared experience, without requiring the same level of language proficiency or hierarchical proximity.

 Here are the formats that work well: